-Always consult your doctor or pharmacist before having hydrocortisone injection.
+Always consult a medical doctor or patient care specialist before using hydrocortisone injections.

-- You are allergic to any of the ingredients.
+- You are hypersensitive to any of the ingredients;

-Your doctor will determine a dosage that’s right for you based on your individual needs.
+Refer to your doctor or pharmacist for guidelines on dosage.
+Do not exceed what they advise.
+Your doctor will determine your dosage according to your individual needs.
 Your general health may affect your dosage.
-Tell your doctor about all health conditions you have before your healthcare provider administers the drug to you.
+Tell your doctor about all health conditions you have before the administration.